-But lately it’s been the the 50-year-old (and seemingly ageless) actress’ take-no-prisoners turns—as butt-kicking Storm in the X-Men series and in mom-on-a-mission mode in Kidnap earlier this year—that’s caught my eye.
+But lately it’s been the the 51-year-old (and seemingly ageless) actress’ take-no-prisoners turns—as butt-kicking Storm in the X-Men series and in mom-on-a-mission mode in Kidnap last year—that’s caught my eye (and has me eagerly awaiting John Wick 3).
 Unsurprisingly, she looks amazing the entire time.
 So how does Berry stay so fit and so fierce IRL?

 Bardonnet may sound like she’s all business—and Berry’s super-strong bod is proof the method works—but she’s no drill sergeant.
 “My clients may call me crazy because I’m constantly inventing new moves, but I keep the workouts fresh,” she says, adding, “My workouts are fun, and we always have music and keep moving.”

 Part of what keeps it #99DaysOfSummer-friendly?
 Taking the sweat session outside.
 “I love working out on the beach,” says Bardonnet.
 “First of all, who doesn’t like the sun and the ocean?
 Second, the sand makes everything a bit harder, so it shocks your muscles.
 You’re forced to use so many tiny muscles when you’re barefoot in the sand.
 And of course, a little sun and vitamin D are good for you.”